All Episodes

 The average of 1.8.

-Worldwide, the average is 1.8 per woman.
+Worldwide, the average of 1.8 per woman.

-That's where the statistic, the old joke comes from.
+That's where the statistic, the old joke, comes from.

 Mom, dad, 1.8, family sedan, picket fence, and so forth.